-The air cleaner has two primary filters (8) and one secondary filter (7).

-- 1. Remove service cover (9) carefully. - 2.
-Remove the primary filters gently in order to reduce the amount of dust dislodged.
+Unlatch and remove service cover (1b).
+The air cleaner has two filters: primary (1d) and secondary (1e).
+The filters should be removed gently to reduce the amount of dust dislodged.
 There will be some initial resistance, similar to breaking the seal on a jar.
-Using the tabs on the filters, move the end of filter back and forth to break seal.
+Using tabs on filters, move end of primary filter back and forth to break seal.